quorum1/governance/docs/code-of-conduct.md

 A kickback is the return of a sum paid (or due to be paid) as a reward for fostering a business arrangement.
 Accepting or offering a kickback violates this Code.

 #### Relationships with government officials
-If you interact with government officials on Quorum1’s behalf, be particularly careful about gifts, meals, and entertainment.
+If you interact with government officials on Quorum1’s behalf within the Foundation, be particularly careful about gifts, meals, and entertainment.
 Laws and regulations governing what companies can give government officials are very strict, including in the U.S. Contact the Stewards for approval before offering or providing any gifts, meals, or entertainment to government officials.
 All interactions with government officials that are not sales-related should involve the Stewards.

 A government official can be a national or local government employee, a political candidate, a party official, a member of a royal family, or an employee of a government-controlled entity, such as a state-owned enterprise.